sportsclimbs/grades/content/lists/uk-routes.md

 ## Notes

 1. **Kaabah** has only the first ascent listed because that was the only known ascent that did the crux of the original line.
 Subsequent ascents use a minor variation reducing the difficulty.
 2. **Progress** at Kilnsey was originally an 8c route but became harder after the loss of holds in 1997.
 Steve McClure made the first ascent in it's current 8c+ incarnation in 2006.
+In 2021 Eder Lomba Lopez de Ipiña used kneepads on the route and felt it made a significant difference to the difficulty of the route.
+Several ascents followed in quick succession.
 4. **Mutation** has seen serious attempts by very strong climbers and is widely rumoured to be 9a+.
 5. John Dunne's ascent of **Total Eclipse** has been disputed.
 There is conflicting evidence regarding this route.